Speech-Language Pathology: The UDC Edge

 The Master of Science in Speech-Language Pathology has been in existence for more than 30 years.
 The program was first accredited in 1981 and has maintained continuous accreditation.

 The SLP graduate education program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), and has the distinction of being the first accredited training program at a Historically Black College or University.
 The program has also been designated a Center of Excellence by its University of the District of Columbia peers.
 The master’s program has a long history of excellence in preparing clinicians to serve children and adults across the communication disorders spectrum, with particular emphasis on sociocultural and sociolinguistic impacts on service delivery.
-The outcomes of program graduates, such as Praxis pass rates and employment rates, support the relevancy and value of the program’s mission, goals, and approaches in the lives of graduates and the clients they serve.
+The achievements of program graduates, such as Praxis pass rates and employment rates, support the relevancy and value of the program’s mission, goals, and approaches in the lives of graduates and the clients they serve.

 The Master of Science program in Speech-Language Pathology promotes innovation in scholarship and service.
 That innovation fosters excellence in evidence-based clinical knowledge and produces effective, engaged practitioners who are compassionate and culturally competent to serve the communication needs of a diverse and global community.